 The first performances took place in November 2016.

 Questions from renters:

 Member theatres with annual budgets of $1 million or less are invited by A.R.T./New York to apply for subsidized rentals.
 The first round of applications was completed in November 2015.

 For more information visit our Theatre Rental Subsidy Fund Page »

-In the 2016-2017 season, the subsidized rate for the Jeffrey and Paula Gural Theatre be $3,300 per week and the subsidized rate for the Mezzanine Theatre will be $4,800 per week.
+In the 2016-2017 season, the subsidized rate for the Jeffrey and Paula Gural Theatre was $3,300 per week and the subsidized rate for the Mezzanine Theatre was $4,800 per week.